chainapsis/astro-canvas/README.md

 * People want to draw specific 'art' on the canvas, which would require a wide set of colors to do.
 Which will disincentivize staking to a high voting power validator in order to acquire other colors.
 * The picture drawn on the canvas, and the dominance of a specific color will accurately reflect the community of delegators and the state of the hub.
 * Validators will incentivize drawing of specific images that are dominant in the color of their respective `colorToken` in order to bring in delegations.
-* Potentially many factions and sub-communities will form in order to own a piece of the digitally scarce canvas.
+* Potentially many factions and sub-communities will form in order to own a piece of the digitally scarce, immutable, decentralized canvas.

 ### A few quirks and features